 Course Load and Overload

 The regular program of study consists of four full courses (4, 5, or 6 credits each) per semester.
-In order to take a fifth course, a student must be in good academic standing and have the permission of her academic advisor.
+In order to take a fifth course, a student must be in good academic standing and have the permission of his or her academic advisor.
 First-year students may enroll in a fifth course overload upon approval by the Dean of the College in their second semester of course work, or under exceptional circumstances.
-A course overload fee is charged in addition to the full-time tuition for 20 to 23.5 credits.
-A double overload fee is charged for enrolling in 24 or more credits.
-There is no extra charge for enrolling in course work of 2 credits or fewer, up to a total of 19.5 credits.
-Full-time students who earn a semester GPA of 3.5 or higher may enroll in a fifth course tuition-free in a future fall or spring semester.
+There is no extra charge for enrolling in course work up to a total of 23 credits if the student receives permission from his/her academic advisor and is in good academic standing (not on any type of probationary status, e.g. academic probation, continued probation, or suspension appeal).

-Students who want to take 24 credits or more per semester must petition the Academic Standards Subcommittee of the Curriculum Committee for approval.
-A student must have a minimum 3.0 cumulative GPA.
+Students who want to take 24 credits or more per semester must have a minimum 3.0 cumulative GPA.
+The student also must petition the Academic Standards Subcommittee of the Curriculum Committee for approval to register for the additional credits and to the Dean of the College for exemption of an overload charge.
 The petition for semester credit overload form can be picked up and returned to the Registrar’s Office.